 Timed Assembly Sessions

-For every sofa, we time the assembly process from the moment we open the manual until the frame stands and all major pieces are secure.
-Other testing organizations also track assembly time as part of their couch evaluations, because it correlates with perceived difficulty.
+For every sofa, we time the assembly process from the moment we open the manual until the frame is standing and the major pieces are secure.
+Time is not the whole story, but it is still one of the clearest signals of difficulty.

 We run two main timing patterns:

-• A single assembler run, usually me or Carlos.
+- A single-assembler run, usually handled by me or Carlos Alvarez.

 We break total time into phases: